Train routes: Click for larger map |

 On the deluxe sleeper train, children aged 4 to 9 pay $70 one-way, children under 4 go free but without a berth - you pay child rate if you want them to have a bed.

-The new higher prices for foreigners were introduced from 15 December 2022 (On the sleeper, foreigners have always had to pay higher prices than Egyptians, those sleeper fares are shown above and haven't changed).
+The new higher prices for foreigners were introduced in December 2022, the fares shown above are for 2024.
+Although foreigners have always had to pay higher prices than Egyptians for the sleeper trains.
 You can pay in USD, Euros or Egyptian pounds.

 How to buy tickets